Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Related Literature

-Accounting for non-stationarity can mean many things, we try to give a systematic account to connected goals studied in literature: Non-stationarity affects test-quality, and thus it can be studied as a problem of robustness of testing \citep{CD-NOD, JCI}.
-A related question is that of the \emph{interpretation} of heterogeneous information in terms of shared model-information, for example a \inquotes{union-graph} \citep{Saeed2020,strobl2023causal}.
-Evidently multi-context data does contain additional information about the system.
-An often studied aspect of this is information about edge-orientations\footnote{Additional edge-orientations can also be found for example by restricting function-classes of mechanism (\eg assuming linearity) \citep{shimizu2006linear}, multi-context information provides an additional pathway to such information.}, for example \inquotes{Constraint-based causal Discovery from heterogeneous/non-stationary Data} (CD-NOD) \citep{CD-NOD} (with a recent more time series focused variant \citep{CD-NOTS}) uses kernel-tests to analyze which mechanisms vary (how strong); this information can under a causal modularity assumption be interpreted as orientation information. \textbf{Given knowledge about context-assignments}, such information can also more generally be exploited to get orientation information and locate changes in the graph \citep{CD-NOD,JCI,JPCMCI}, much of which was systematized by the \inquotes{joint causal inference} (JCI) framework \citep{JCI}.
-Context-assignment can be highly flexible, for example \citep{Cai2021THPsTH, Zhou2013LearningSI, Xu2016LearningGC} employ a graphical structure also on context-information (reflecting for example a device-network-topology), with a formalization that ultimately draws on the theory of Hawkes-processes \citep{delattre2016hawkes}, while \cite{gao2023causal} uses periodic structures, but many methods specialize to persistent temporal regimes \citep{Saggioro2020} or multiple data-sets \citep{bareinboim2012transportability,SelectionVars,JCI,JPCMCI}.
+\textbf{Given knowledge about context-assignments}, this knowledge can generally be exploited to get orientation information and locate changes in the graph \citep{CD-NOD,JCI,JPCMCI}, much of which was systematized by the \inquotes{joint causal inference} (JCI) framework \citep{JCI}.
+The basic idea is, to include the context as a variable -- possibly with special properties like presumed exogeneity -- into CD, which both localizes the context-dependence in the graph and makes new orientation information available from new v-structures \cite{Verma1991} (intuitively, if a mechanism $X\rightarrow Y$ is context-dependent, then $Y$ is context-dependent, while $X$ is not, so that the orientation $X\rightarrow Y$ can be inferred, intuitively from $Y$ changing and by CD from the unshielded collider $X \rightarrow Y \leftarrow C$).
+Context-assignment can be highly flexible, for example \citep{Cai2021THPsTH, Zhou2013LearningSI, Xu2016LearningGC} employ a graphical structure also on context-information (reflecting for example a device-network-topology), with a formalization that ultimately draws on the theory of Hawkes-processes \citep{delattre2016hawkes} (to study event data), while \cite{gao2023causal} uses periodic structures, but many methods specialize to persistent temporal regimes \citep{Saggioro2020} or multiple data-sets \citep{bareinboim2012transportability,SelectionVars,JCI,JPCMCI}.
 CD-NOD \citep{CD-NOD} can treat the second case and additionally the case of quantitative (effect strength) temporal variation, where it does not require prior information about precise regime-locations, see below.
 Further also knowledge about \emph{context-specific} graphs (as opposed to union-models) can be exploited for example for down-stream tasks like effect-estimation \citep{bareinboim2012transportability, SelectionVars}.
 Indeed this problem has also been studied for example by \citep{EndoMethod} and from the perspective of specifically finding differences (for example in causal effects) between contexts by \citep{assaad2024causal}.